HomerReid/meep_adjoint/docs/Tutorial/index.rst

 keep track of all data and state needed to track the progress of a computational session.

-The :class:`OptimizationProblem<OptimizationProblem>` constructor takes a large number of required and optional parameters, for which you will find full detailed documentation in the :ref:`API reference <OptimizationProblem>`; in most cases you'll probably be able simply to copy the initialization code from this tutorial or one of the other :ref:`worked examples <Examples/index>` and modify as appropriate
+The :class:`OptimizationProblem<OptimizationProblem>` constructor takes a large number of required and optional parameters; you will find detailed documentation in the :ref:`API reference <OptimizationProblem>`; in most cases you'll probably be able simply to copy the initialization code from this tutorial or one of the other :ref:`worked examples <Examples/index>` and modify as appropriate